nautechsystems/nautilus_trader/docs/integrations/bybit.md

 Because Nautilus does not support a "unified" account, the account type must be either cash **or** margin.
 This means there is a limitation that you cannot specify SPOT with any of the other derivative product types.

-- `CASH` account type will be used for SPOT products
+- `CASH` account type will be used for SPOT products.
-- `MARGIN` account type will be used for all other derivative products
+- `MARGIN` account type will be used for all other derivative products.

 The most common use case is to configure a live `TradingNode` to include Bybit data and execution clients.
 To achieve this, add a `BYBIT` section to your client